Last update: April 15, 2026

-Content marketing builds trust, establishes brand authority, and nurtures customer relationships over time.
-Which is why its impact can be more elusive and might not translate to immediate, tangible results.
-Content marketing influences the buyer across the entire journey—so you need metrics across the journey.
+Content marketing builds trust, establishes brand authority, helps AI engines understand and recommend your brand, and nurtures buyer relationships over time.
+It influences the buyer across the entire journey—so you need metrics across the journey.
 Looking at your content performance from different angles can help you understand how well your content is achieving that.

 So how do you measure it?
 How can you tell the story of your content performance to your boss?